 When is Refinancing Worth it?

-Shopping for a mortgage loan?
-We'll be glad to answer your questions about your mortgage needs!
-Give us a call at (512) 291-6100.
+In the market for a mortgage?
+We'd be thrilled to discuss your mortgage needs!
+Call us at (512) 291-6100.
 Ready to get started?
-Apply Here.
+Apply Now.

-Ever hear the old rule of thumb that says you should only consider refinancing if the new interest rate will be at least 2 points under your existing one?
-Perhaps several years ago that was sage advice, but since refinance costs have been falling recently, it may be time to take a serious look.
-A refinance is often worth its cost several times over, considering the benefits that may come, as well as a lower interest rate.
+Some have said that only in the case your new interest is at least two points lower, should you refinance your loan.
+Perhaps several years ago that was good advice, but as refinance costs have been getting lower, it may be time to take a serious look.
+A refinanced mortgage loan may be worth its cost several times over, factoring in the advantages that it brings, as well as a lower interest rate.

-As you probably know, you'll have to pay for your process of refinancing.
-When you refinance, you're paying for basically the same things you paid for during your existing mortgage loan.
-Among these might be settlement costs, an appraisal, lender's title insurance, underwriting expenses, and others.
+All these benefits do come with some expense, though.
+When you refinance, you're paying for basically the same things you paid for when you obtained your existing mortgage loan.
+These can include settlement costs, appraisal fees, lender's title insurance, underwriting expenses, and so on.

 Doing the Math

-You might investigate paying points to receive a reduced interest rate.
-If you pay (on average) 3% of the loan amount at the start, your savings for the life of the new loan can be substantial.
-We recommend that you talk to a tax professional before acting on hear-say that any paid points can be deducted on your taxes.
+You might look into paying points to receive a reduced interest rate.
+The amount you will save on the life of the loan could be significant if you've paid up front about 3% of the new loan total.
+We recommend that you consult a tax professional before acting on rumors that any paid points can be deducted on your taxes.

-Another expense that a borrower might take into account is that a lower rate of interest will reduce the interest amount you will be able to deduct from your federal income taxes.
+An additional cost that borrowers may consider is that a lower interest rate will reduce the interest amount you'll deduct on your federal income taxes.
 Call us at (512) 291-6100 to help you do the math.

-All things considered, for most the total of up-front costs to refinance will be paid back very quickly in savings each month.
-We can help you explore your options, considering the effect a refinance may have on your taxes, whether you are likely to sell your home in the near future, and your available cash.
+Most borrowers find that the savings per month outweigh the initial cost of a refinance.
+We can help you explore your options, considering the effect a refinance might have on your taxes, if you are likely to sell your home in the next couple of years, and your money on hand.
 Call us at (512) 291-6100 to get you started.